Accessibility at GMHBA Stadium

-Our designated Sensory Room in the Deakin Cats Community Centre (ground floor, Players Stand), which launched for the AFL round 6 match.
+Our designated Sensory Room in the Deakin Cats Community Centre (ground floor, Players Stand) will launch for the AFL round 6 match.
 This includes a small multi-sensory room, within a larger quiet space.
-Guests utilising the Sensory Room are required to have an adult carer accompanying them at all times.
-Please contact us if you require assistance locating this room.
+Guests utilising the Sensory Room are required to have a responsible person accompanying them at all times.
+Please contact us if you require assistance in locating this room.

 Our staff have undertaken an education program from renowned organization Kulture City, we have sensory backpacks available, a downloadable story social and a Sensory Room

 - Do I need to be a Geelong Cats member to access any of the sensory inclusive resources during the AFL season?

 These resources are available to one and all